ardydedase/amadeus-python/README.rst

 Background
 ----------

-After participating in a startup event sponsored by Amadeus, I realized that the code I started will be helpful to those who will use Amadeus' Sandbox API in the future.
+After participating in a startup event sponsored by <a href="https://sandbox.amadeus.com/" target="_blank">Amadeus</a>, I realized that the code I started will be helpful to those who will use Amadeus' Sandbox API in the future.
 So I decided to make it available as a Python package and share it on Github.

 Features
 --------